hazelcast/hazelcast-reference-manual/src/Simulator-WritingSimulatorTest.md

 The timestep methods are called by a timestep-thread and each thread will do a loop over its timestep methods.
 In some cases before this loop begins or after this loop ends, some additional logic is required.
 For example initialization of the `ThreadState` object is needed when the loop starts, or updating some shared state when the loop completes.
 This can be done using `beforeRun` and `afterRun` methods.
 Multiple `beforeRun` and `afterRun` methods can be defined, but the order of their execution is unfortunately not defined, so be careful with that.

-The `beforeRun` and `afterRun` methods accept the `ThreadState` as an argument, but this argument is allowed to be ommitted.
+The `beforeRun` and `afterRun` methods accept the `ThreadState` as an argument, but this argument is allowed to be omitted.

 In the following example, `beforeRun` and `afterRun` methods are defined that log when the timestep thread starts, and log when it completes.
 It also writes the number of increments the timestep thread executed: